 Kathryn says ...

-When you speak to your executive director, make sure you provide details (for the good of your co-worker, not to be unkind).
+When you speak to your executive director, make sure you provide details (for the good of your co-worker ... try to avoid being unkind).
 Is this a relatively new problem or a situation that has gradually become bad enough to prompt action?
 Does he seem like he is in distress in other ways (withdrawn, non-communicative, tense, angry, etc.) or is he a seemingly “normal” co-worker with dismal self-care habits?
 This is all subjective, but may provide your E.D. with a better understanding of the overall situation.

 I think it is your E.D.’s role to speak with this gentleman.
 Extremely poor hygiene can be a symptom of serious depression or other mental illnesses, as well as chemical abuse or a debilitating physical illness.
 He could also be under extreme financial stress and perhaps lives in his car or on the street, where it is difficult to access bathing and laundry facilities.

-This is a sticky situation from an HR point of view.
+This is a "sticky" situation from an HR point of view.
 Your E.D. will likely consult current employee policies, which may require a basic level of cleanliness as part of a dress code.
-He or she should also consult an attorney or HR specialist for advice on applicable HR guidelines or laws.
+Your boss should also consult an attorney or HR specialist for advice on applicable HR guidelines or laws.
 Even the smelliest employee has rights and those rights must be respected.
-Again, hand this off to your E.D—there may be more going on here than meets your eye (and nose!).
+Again, hand this off to your E.D — there may be more going on here than meets your eye (and nose!).

 Enjoy your new cubicle!